Cost of Living in San Diego, CA

 San Diego for Different Lifestyles

-Retirees: San Diego is recognized as a retirement-friendly destination.
-While the tax situation in California requires careful planning, the overall cost structure and local amenities make it an attractive option for retirees seeking a comfortable lifestyle.
-As a coastal city, San Diego offers the added appeal of beach access, waterfront recreation, and the health benefits associated with living near the ocean.
-With healthcare costs averaging $470 per month and housing at $2,200, retirees on a fixed budget can plan with reasonable confidence.
+Retirees: San Diego earns its reputation as a retirement-friendly destination.
+While the tax picture in California requires some planning, the overall cost structure and local amenities create a solid foundation for a comfortable retirement.
+Coastal access adds appeal — waterfront walks, fishing, and the proven mental-health benefits of living near the ocean enhance daily life.
+Monthly healthcare costs of $470 and housing at 38 percent of the budget let retirees plan with confidence.

 Is San Diego, CA Right for You?